greetingsog/STIGS-PowerShell-Scripts/README.md

 This repository contains a collection of PowerShell scripts for automating DISA STIG compliance.

 ## Overview
 Security Technical Implementation Guides (STIGs) are configuration standards developed by the Defense Information Systems Agency (DISA) to ensure the security of Department of Defense (DoD) information systems.

-These scripts facilitate the automation of STIG compliance for Windows environments.
+These scripts help automate STIG compliance for Windows environments.
+Within each file is a Synopsis, description, and notes.

 ## Repository Organization
 - Scripts/: PowerShell automation for individual STIG requirements.